Skip to navigation Skip to content

 • check the Document List (DL) in Customer First, and

-• the Event Summary (ES) screen to establish the reason for cancellation of benefits and advise applicant accordingly
+• the Event Summary (ES) screen to establish the reason for cancellation of benefits and advise the applicant accordingly

-• record details of the advice given and/or action taken on a DOC
+• record details on a DOC of the advice given and/or action taken

 3